-India guru's 'WhatApp killer' app mocked
+India guru's 'WhatsApp killer' app mocked

 Patanjali told the BBC the app had no flaws and they had introduced it for a day to gauge initial public interest.

-SK Tijarawala, spokesperson of Patanjali Products said "the Kimbho will show the world that India can be the leader in global technologies".
+SK Tijarawala, spokesperson of Patanjali Products, said "the Kimbho will show the world that India can be the leader in global technologies".

 "We released the app just for a day to understand how public would react.
 The response has been phenomenal.
 We will properly launch the app in the near future and then I will be happy to answer any security related questions," he said.